-Engine Oil Sludge – Is Caused By Your Engine Oil Breaking Down
+Engine Oil Sludge: Is Caused By Your Engine Oil Breaking Down

-So, engine oil sludge, is actually the thickening and breaking down, of your engine oil.
+So, engine oil sludge, is actually the thickening, and breaking down of your engine oil.

 As a result, it’s increasingly less able to do the hard work, of lubricating and cleaning the engine.

-So, the oil now carries, engine oil sludge through the engine.
+The oil now carries, engine oil sludge through the engine.

 But, at some point they will find, somewhere to settle.
 As a result, restricting or blocking the surrounding oil flow, which causes increased engine wear.
 That’s why, proper maintenance, is the most important key to the prevention of, engine oil sludge.